Geisinger Medical Laboratories Test Catalog

 Special notes:

 Check expiration date on transport device before use.
 For specimens collected in listed collection devices/kits, follow instruction provided.
-For Aptima® Unisex Swab Collection Kit (preferred device), use blue-shafted swab only.
+For Aptima® Unisex Swab Collection Kit, use blue-shafted swab only.
 For Aptima® Multitest Swab Specimen Collection Kit, use pink-shafted swab only.
+This test cannot be added to a urine specimen submitted to the laboratory for other testing.
+A fresh urine collection is required.
+CTA/GCA or TVGA can be added to a specimen with either of these tests already ordered.
 NOTE: The Aptima® Multitest Swab Specimen Collection Kit is the only collection kit approved for vaginal specimens.
-This is not the primary collection device for GML.
-This test cannot be added onto a urine specimen that has already been submitted to the laboratory for testing.
-A fresh urine collection is required.
-You can add on a CTA/GCA, or TVGA on a urine specimen that has either one of these tests already ordered.

 SPECIMEN PROCESSING